8 Bad-Ass Historical Women Who Defied Gender Norms

 Sophie Scholl (1921-1943): Anti-Nazi Activist and Leader in the White Rose Movement

-Sophie Scholl was a German student and activist who, along with her brother Hans, led the White Rose movement during World War II.
+Sophie Scholl was a German student and activist who, along with her brother, led the White Rose movement during World War II.
 The White Rose was an underground non-violent resistance group that distributed anti-Nazi pamphlets calling for an end to Adolf Hitler’s regime.

-In 1943, when Sophie was just 21 years old, she and her brother were arrested and executed (again by beheading) by the Nazis.
+In 1943, when Sophie was just 21, she and her brother were arrested and executed (again by beheading) by the Nazis.
 She remains a symbol of courage, showing that even under oppressive regimes, people can stand up for justice and humanity.
 Her life is a powerful example of female resistance in a time when women’s voices were rarely given space.

 After finishing school, she wrote for her father’s newspaper, and in 1911, her family organized the First Mexican Congress, with the goal of unifying Mexicans across the border to fight injustice.
-In that same year, she also became the president of La Liga Femenil Mexicana (The League of Mexican Women), a local feminist organization that aimed to provide education to Mexican-American children.
+In that same year, she also became the president of a local feminist organization that aimed to provide education to Mexican-American children.

 In 1914, Idar published an article criticizing President Woodrow Wilson’s decision to send troops to the southern border and then famously stood up to the Texas Rangers when they tried to shut down the newspaper.
 Later in life, she became an active Democrat and was very active in the Methodist Church.

 Known by her codename “Madeleine,” she worked as a wireless operator in occupied France, helping transmit intelligence and organize sabotage efforts against the Nazis.
-In fact, Khan was the first female radio operator in Nazi-occupied France.
-She spent the summer of 1943 on the move, attempting to avoid capture while still sending messages back to London, which is all pretty badass.
+Khan was the first female radio operator in Nazi-occupied France.
+She spent the summer of 1943 on the move, attempting to avoid capture while sending messages back to London, which is all pretty bad-ass.

 She was eventually captured (then escaped, but was recaptured shortly after) and tortured by the Gestapo, but Khan refused to betray her allies, displaying remarkable courage and loyalty.
-Like many others on this list, she was eventually executed, this time by shooting, at Dachau concentration camp in 1944.
+Like many on this list, she was eventually executed at Dachau concentration camp in 1944.

 Her bravery earned her a posthumous George Cross, one of England’s highest civilian honors.
 Her story is a powerful example of defiance and resilience under horrendously unimaginable conditions.